Good Question, Kayla. Thanks for Asking!

 So when I weigh all the traits Gianna has going for her against the small things that are less than "clone perfect" it's an easy call.
 Gianna stays in my breeding program, to help improve future generations of these amazing Livestock Guardian Dogs.

-So What Are My Thoughts About Breeding Dogs with Genetic Health Issues?
+So What Are My Thoughts About Genetic Health Testing and Dog Breeding?

 These are my thoughts.
 No dog is perfect.
 They all have faults of one kind or another and they all have strengths.
 Wise breeders will weigh the pros and cons of their dogs and decide if they bring enough value to their breeding program and to the breed in general to be included.
 If the answer is yes then they will match that dog with a mate who is likely to improve the areas that aren't quite perfect, or to compliment them well.
 It's the same with breeding any animal - goats, horses, cattle, cats, whatever.
 We are working with living, naturally created animals here, not laboratory grown clones.
 It's as much art as science.
 We will make mistakes.
 Things don't always turn out how we planned.
 There's no shame in that as long as we learn from those mistakes so that we can do better the next time.
 The best breeder in the world will still never achieve breeding all "perfect" dogs.
 But if they are smart enough and dedicated enough to continue to learn and research and to look beyond the surface (and to read the fine print on the DNA test) then they just might achieve breeding "almost perfect" dogs.
 Which is still a pretty worthy goal.